def c(matrix):

 - The function

-takes a 2D array called matrix
+c takes a 2D array called matrix.

 - It returns a new 2D array (

-has been normalised to that its elements sum to 1.
+result) in which each row of matrix has been normalised to that its elements sum to 1.

 - This means, for each row i, $\sum_j\text{result}[i,j]=1$.